casyazmon/LifeDaily-Journal-app/README.md

 # LifeDaily (Journal App)

-One Paragraph of project description goes here
+LifeDaily is a sample app develop during the first phase (#7DaysChallenge) of the Google Udacity Africa Scholarship 2018 Challenge.
-This is a sample app develop during the first phase (#7DaysChallenge) of the Google Udacity Africa Scholarship 2018 Challenge.
+This is a [Diary](https://en.wikipedia.org/wiki/Diary) application which help users pen down their thoughts on daily basis

 ## Getting Started